 Things you can do with Archdeacon’s written permission

-Routine maintenance and repair affecting the fabric of the building e.g. repairs to flat roof.
+Routine maintenance and repair effecting the fabric of the building e.g. repairs to flat roof.

 Boiler replacement utilising existing pipework.